Xhosa language: History

 Xhosa-speaking people have inhabited coastal regions of southeastern Africa since before the 16th century.
 They refer to themselves as the amaXhosa and their language as isiXhosa.
 Ancestors of the Xhosa migrated to the east coast of Africa and came across Khoisan-speaking people; "as a result of this contact, the Xhosa people borrowed some Khoisan words along with their pronunciation, for instance, the click sounds of the Khoisan languages".
 The Bantu ancestor of Xhosa did not have clicks, which attests to a strong historical contact with a Khoisan language that did.
 An estimated 15% of Xhosa vocabulary is of Khoisan origin.
+Unlike many Khoisan languages, which have four places of click articulation, Xhosa has only three, missing the palatal clicks.
+However, and unusually for an Nguni language, Xhosa also has a full set of palatal pulmonic consonants.
+This inventory is similar to many of the Kalahari Khoe languages, especially in the east, which have a full set of palatal pulmonic consonants, and several of which have lost their palatal clicks as well.

 John Bennie was a Scottish Presbyterian missionary and early Xhosa linguist.
 Bennie, along with John Ross (another missionary), set up a printing press in the Tyhume Valley and the first printed works in Xhosa came out in 1823 from the Lovedale Press in the Alice region of the Eastern Cape.
 But, as with any language, Xhosa had a rich history of oral traditions from which the society taught, informed, and entertained one another.
 The first Bible translation was in 1859, produced in part by Henry Hare Dugmore.

 Role in modern society

+Trilingual government building sign in Afrikaans, English and Xhosa; Stellenbosch, South Africa.

 The role of indigenous languages in South Africa is complex and ambiguous.
 Their use in education has been governed by legislation, beginning with the Bantu Education Act, 1953.

 At present, Xhosa is used as the main language of instruction in many primary schools and some secondary schools, but is largely replaced by English after the early primary grades, even in schools mainly serving Xhosa-speaking communities.
 The language is also studied as a subject in such schools.

-The language of instruction at universities in South Africa is English (or Afrikaans, to a diminishing extent), and Xhosa is taught as a subject, both for native and for non-native speakers.
+The language of instruction at universities in South Africa is English (or Afrikaans, to a diminishing extent), while Xhosa is taught as a subject, both for native and for non-native speakers.

 Literary works, including prose and poetry, are available in Xhosa, as are newspapers and magazines.
 The South African Broadcasting Corporation broadcasts in Xhosa on both radio (on Umhlobo Wenene FM) and television, and films, plays and music are also produced in the language.
 The best-known performer of Xhosa songs outside South Africa was Miriam Makeba, whose Click Song #1 (Xhosa Qongqothwane) and "Click Song #2" (Baxabene Ooxam) are known for their large number of click sounds.

 In 1996, the literacy rate for first-language Xhosa speakers was estimated at 50%.